Artifacts in sunset photography

 Photographic artifacts

 Silver-halide photography has been around for all of our lives, so we're accustomed to its quirks.
 Experienced photographers are aware that an overexposed image of the low Sun will turn out yellow, or even white, on color film, even though its nominal color is reddish orange or red.
-This effect of overexposure is due to saturation of the film; because the Sun is reddish, the red-sensitive layer saturates first.
+This effect of overexposure is due to saturation of the film; because the low Sun is reddish, the red-sensitive layer saturates first.
+This same problem occurs with digital cameras.

 Another artifact of overexposure in color photography is that an overexposed green flash shows very washed-out, pale colors on reversal films like Kodachrome and Ektachrome.
 Underexposure is preferable, if you want to capture the highly saturated colors typical of green flashes.
 But even at best, the colors that can be reproduced on film are much less saturated than the colors of real green flashes.